dbp/website/duck.markdown

 - Router
 - Table saw -- to rip lumber to the right dimensions (done all at once the first day, as I didn't own one when I started this)
-- Electric plane
 - Hand plane
 - Thickness planer (to get the foil blanks to right thickness)
+- Electric plane

-Note: I barely used a hand plane, even though it's one of the primary tools in the plans.
+Note: I ended up not using the hand plane for any of the initial steps, even though the plans had you using it all the time.
 The one I bought was crappy and the sharpening guide I bought didn't fit it, so sharpening was hard.
 So I used the jig saw / belt sander for most things (cutting down to close, using sander for the rest), and for narrowing the mast pieces which I used the router.
 For making the foils, however, I ended up using the hand plane for the leading edge.
 For the trailing edge, I used an electric hand plane, but to get the curve on the leading edge, even the not great hand plane worked much better, with a sander used to clean it up.
+And then for rounding the yard and shaping the oars, I used it, crappy as it was (lots of tear-out cleaned up by sanding), a LOT.

 ### Cost